Jaimee-Lee Jessop

 She also represents clients in child protection matters and dangerous prisoner applications.

-Outside the courtroom, Jaimee-Lee is a volunteer with the Caxton Community Legal Centre, providing pro-bono advice and assistance to those in need within the community.
+Outside the courtroom, Jaimee-Lee volunteers with the Caxton Community Legal Centre, providing pro bono advice and assistance to members of the community in need.

 On multiple occasions, Jaimee-Lee has been named a ‘Rising Star’ in Doyle’s Guide for the category of criminal law in Queensland.
 Additionally, she was recognised as the winner of the ‘30 Under 30 Lawyers Weekly Awards’ for criminal law within Australia.